Interpreting Neural Policies with Disentangled Tree Representations: Introduction

 \section{Introduction}

-In representation learning, we assume that neural networks capture a set of processes that exist in the data distribution.
-However, we do not have access to these \emph{factors of variation} explicitly as they are encoded by neural activities.
-Ideally, we wish to learn representations that contain informative and useful features \citep{bengio2013representation}, while being semantically meaningful and interpretable.

-In this regard, it has been shown that better representations can be learned if they are disentangled \citep{schmidhuber1992learning,peters2017elements,locatello2019challenging}.
-Although, in unsupervised learning and semi-supervised learning we could measure the disentanglement with various metrics \citep{locatello2019challenging,scholkopf2021toward}, in general it is difficult to identify and understand these disentangled representations as they are encoded in complex neural dynamics corresponding to network's behavior.\footnote{This is true as long as we do not have the causal structure of the task \citep{scholkopf2021toward}.}
+Interpretability of learning-based robot control is important for safety-critical applications as it affords human comprehension of how the system processes inputs and decides actions.
+In general, achieving interpretability is difficult for learning-based robot control.
+The robot learning models make decisions without being explicitly programmed to perform the task and are often very large, thus it is impossible to synthesize and explain their reasoning processes.
+This lack of transparency, often referred to as the "black box" problem, makes it hard to interpret the workings of learning-based robot control systems.
+Understanding why a particular decision was made or predicting how the system will behave in future scenarios remains a challenge, yet critical for physical deployments.

-In the present study, we aim to explore how to uncover dynamics and factors of variation quantitatively in compact neural networks used in policy learning and closed-loop end-to-end control.
-In this space, an entangled correspondence to multiple neurons responsible for an emergent behavior can obstruct the interpretation of neuron response even with a small number of neurons \citep{lechner2019designing,hasani_liquid_2021,lechner2020neural,vorbach2021causal}.
-To this end, the disentanglement of learned representations in compact neural networks is essential for deriving explanations and interpretations for neural policies.
+Through the lens of representation learning, we assume that neural networks capture a set of processes that exist in the data distribution; for robots, they manifest learned skills, behaviors, or strategies, which are critical to understand the decision-making of a policy.
+However, while these \emph{factors of variation} \cite{bengio2013representation} (e.g., color or shape representations) are actively studied in unsupervised learning for disentangled representation, in robot learning, they are less well-defined and pose unique challenges due to the intertwined correspondence of neural activities with emergent behaviors unknown a priori.
+In the present study, we aim to (i) provide a useful definition of factors of variation for policy learning, and (ii) explore how to uncover dynamics and factors of variation quantitatively as a measure of interpretability in compact neural networks for closed-loop end-to-end control applications.
+In this space, \rebuttal{an entanglement corresponding} to multiple neurons responsible for an emergent behavior can obstruct the interpretation of neuron response even with a small number of neurons \cite{lechner2019designing,hasani2020liquid,lechner2020neural,vorbach2021causal}.
+To this end, the disentanglement of learned representations \cite{schmidhuber1992learning,peters2017elements,locatello2019challenging} in compact neural networks is essential for deriving explanations and interpretations for neural policies.